 - Wash and prepare the beans (trim, de-string and cut/slice (as required))

 - Heat the butter and oil in a deep frying pan or sauté pan and gently fry the onions and garlic until soft and golden.

 - Add the tomatoes and bring to the boil, stirring well to combine.

-- Add the beans and season with salt and pepper.
+- Add the beans and season with salt, pepper and oregano (to taste).

 - Stir well and leave simmering gently, with the lid on the pan for about 45 minutes, until the beans are soft.
 Check occasionally and give a gentle stir.

-- Serve hot or warm with a bread of your choice, sprinkled liberally with Parmesan cheese.
+- Serve hot or warm with a bread of your choice, sprinkled liberally with Parmesan cheese (optional).
 Or eat cold as an antipasti.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 - Cook Blog Share Week 33/34 2021 with Melissa Traub

 - Full Plate Thursday #550 with Miz Helen’s Country Cottage